 Edwards says that fake gel nails must be drilled down at the salon.
 However, if you have acrylics, you can remove them by soaking them in pure acetone.
 Yankee advises to cut your nails down as low as possible for this process.
 "Then use a coarse nail file to remove the top surface of each nail to break the seal of the existing product," she says.
 Fill two glass bowls with acetone about half way.
 Wet a hand towel in water and microwave on high for one to two minutes, then unfold the towel and cover one side with a piece of plastic wrap.
 Apply cuticle oil generously to the area surrounding each nail.
 Place hands into bowls of acetone and cover with warm damp towel with plastic side down to face hands.
 The plastic wrap and warm towel will generate heat to speed up the removal process.
 Remove hands after 15 minutes and evaluate the process.
 Push any loosened product from the nails with a manicure stick.
 Repeat the process as necessary until all product is removed.
 After removal lightly buff any remaining residue from the nail plates with a fine grit file or buffing block and clean with polish remover.
 Massage in cuticle oil to finish.

 If you want a gentler process, follow the next step below.

 Add Baby Oil

-To make a mixture that will gently take off your acrylics, Edwards says to add a small amount of a mineral-based product such as baby oil to your warmed acetone, as this will gently lift the acrylic from the natural nail.
+To make a mixture that will off your acrylics in an even gentler way, Edwards says to add a small amount of a mineral-based product such as baby oil to your warmed acetone, as this will gently lift the acrylic from the natural nail.
 Soak your nails for 45 minutes so that the fake nails come off nicely, no prying necessary.